 path depends on your host operating system).
 These folders contain the generated

-To build the library and run tests from the main TensorFlow repository, run the following commands:
+To build the library and run all of its unit tests, use the following command:

 make -f tensorflow/lite/experimental/micro/tools/make/Makefile test